haskell/containers/docs/set.rst

     Set.filter :: (a -> Bool) -> Set a -> Set a
     Set.filter predicate s = ...

-:haddock_short:`Data.Set#filter` produces a set consisting of all elements of ``s`` for which the `predicate`` returns ``True``.
+:haddock_short:`/Data.Set#filter` produces a set consisting of all elements of ``s`` for which the `predicate`` returns ``True``.

 ::